Home

 However when the weather man or woman forecasts a UV index of 6 or higher, all precautions must be taken.
 Use of maximum sun protective clothing is recommended.

-Otherwise, a person is leaving his body wide open to sunburn, skin disorders, skin damage, skin aging, wrinkles, skin cancers such as melanoma and even eye sight problems.
+Otherwise, a person is leaving his body wide open to sunburn, skin disorders, skin damage, skin aging, wrinkles, skin cancers such as malignant melanoma and even eye sight problems.

 UV exposure can be from a natural source such as the Sun, or man made such sun lamps.
 For instance tanning beds which use ultraviolet light, could potentially do more harm to the skin than benefit it.